 What Shots Should I Track?

 Shot tracking shouldn’t be a mindless documentation of every shot on the course.
 You will just be wasting your time.
-On the other hand, stressing over every shot and looking at your golf statistics with a magnifying glass every time you play can be harmful to your game as well.
-There are a few stats we should focus on in order to see improvement in our game.
+Stressing over every shot and looking at your golf statistics with a magnifying glass can actually be harmful to your game, but there are a few stats we should focus on.

 Tracking Within 100 Yards